A Answers (8)

 Stacy Wiegman, PharmD, Pharmacy, answeredPlavix keeps your blood from clotting.
 So taking Plavix can make it easier for you to bleed when you have dental work.
 Tell your dentist ahead of time that you are taking Plavix.
 You may need to stop using the medicine for five days or longer before having your dental procedure, to prevent excessive bleeding.
 Your dentist or doctor will let you know as soon as it's safe for you to start taking your Plavix again.

-William M. Litaker, Dentistry, answeredUnless your physician says otherwise, it is generally okay to take Plavix while having a root canal.
+William M. Litaker, Dentist, answeredUnless your physician says otherwise, it is generally okay to take Plavix while having a root canal.
 Your physician prescribed this medicine for you to help prevent heart attacks and strokes.
 It could be dangerous if you stop this medicine.
 If you have concerns, you should talk to your physician and dentist before having this procedure done.

-Amit Somani, Dentistry, answered
+Amit Somani, Dentist, answered

 Every person has a different medical history.
 Depending on the severity of your condition it may or may not be possible to stop Plavix for a temporary period of time when undergoing various medical and/or dental procedures.
 It is imperative you check with your primary care physician before doing anything.